HPCI-Lab/yProvML/docs/src/installation.md

 # Pre-Requisites 🔧

 The creation of dot files and svg images for the library is handled through the [GraphViz](https://graphviz.org/) suite.
-For everything to correctly work, this module has to be installed correctly.
+For everything to correctly work, this module has to be installed.
 We reference both the [installation section on their docs](https://graphviz.org/download/), as well as the main ways to install it.

 ### Linux